fuatakgun/eufy_security/README.md

 Please follow screenshots below.
 In summary;
 - You will first install HASS Add On assuming you are running on Hassos or Supervised.
 If not, please execute this command to run docker instance manually ```docker run -it -e USERNAME=email@address.com -e PASSWORD=password_goes_here -p 3000:3000 bropat/eufy-security-ws:latest```
-- As an optional step, you can install RTSP Server Add On to have faster/more reliable p2p streaming.
+- Later on, you should install RTSP Server Add On to have faster/more reliable p2p streaming.
 I will deprecate/not support file based streaming soon, so, please migrate in timely manner.
+If you are not using Hassos or Supervised installation please execute this command to run docker instance manually ```docker run --rm -it -e RTSP_PROTOCOLS=tcp -d -p 8554:8554 -p 1935:1935 aler9/rtsp-simple-server```
 - When you are done with HASS Add On, you will install integration via adding integration address to HACS, downloading files over UI, restarting home assistant and setting up integration.
 - Double check if your `configuration.yaml` includes `ffmpeg` integration.
 If not, please do like this; https://www.home-assistant.io/integrations/ffmpeg/#configuration .
 This integration relies on `ffmpeg` to be setup.